 As a kid I remember hearing somewhere that “If your life was a book, would anyone want to read it?”
-That saying has always stuck with me and still to this day motivates me to get out there and be an adventurous soul.
+That saying has always stuck with me and to this day still motivates me to get out there and be an adventurous soul.
 It didn’t take me long to discover that Aspen was a great place to live and travel from because of its seasonality.
-Every spring and every fall you get a “off season” for about six weeks.
+Every spring and every fall you get an “off-season” for about six weeks.
 So this gave me the perfect opportunity to get out of town and see the world.
-I would start to live to travel.
-In my early 20’s my plan was work all season to fund my off season adventures.
-I wanted to go as far as I could, so for my first trip I loaded up my backpack and bought a ticket to Thailand.
-Pretty sure Leonardo DiCaprio’s movie The Beach had influenced that decision.
-Of course I brought my camera with me and had to take pictures of everything I could see.
-This cycle of season and off season went on for many years and many travels.
+I started to live to travel.
+In my early 20’s, my plan was to work all season to fund my off season adventures.
+I wanted to go as far as I could, so for my first trip I loaded up my backpack and bought a ticket to Thailand (pretty sure Leonardo DiCaprio’s movie The Beach influenced that decision).
+Of course I brought my camera with me and had to take pictures of everything I saw.
+This cycle of in-season and off-season went on for many years and many more travels.
 I’ve currently visited 32 countries and have this crazy goal to see every country in the world before I die.
 It’s a pretty ambitious goal as there are 195 countries in the world…

 Even as a young kid I had a fascination with photography and adventure.
 I actually remember telling my teachers that I wanted to be either an astronaut or a Nat Geo photographer when I grew up.
 I loved National Geographic and I loved all the places these photographers got to go see.
 I would bring my little 110 film camera to school and take pictures of my friends during recess and the occasional bird or squirrel that would get to close.
 I thought it was the coolest thing.
-Little did I know I would one day make photography my career and travel a passion.
+Little did I know I would one day make photography my career to support my passion for travel.

-After a number of years in Aspen I eventually decided I needed to take my photography to the next level.
-Up to this point I never really considered photography a career path or really anything other than something I did when I traveled.
+After a number of years in Aspen, I decided to take my photography to the next level.
+Up to this point, I never considered photography a career path - it was just something I did when I traveled.
 So I enrolled in a professional photography program at Colorado Mountain College in Carbondale, CO.
-This was a two year full time program that was geared towards “making it” as a professional photographer.
+This was a two-year full time program geared towards “making it” as a professional photographer.
 Two weeks in I immediately fell in love with the photographic genre of photojournalism.
-This was the first time in my life I knew what I wanted to be, a photojournalist.
-The documentary approach to photography was something that I always did on a subconscious level and photojournalism was a perfect fit.
-After the program I worked for a small daily newspaper called The Aspen Daily News.
-I spent three years learning the in’s and out’s of a daily newspaper photojournalist.
-I really enjoyed my time at the newspaper and I learned so much about people, photography, and myself.
+This was the first time in my life I knew what I wanted to be - a photojournalist.
+The documentary approach to photography was something I always did on a subconscious level, and photojournalism was a perfect fit.
+After the program, I worked for a small daily newspaper called The Aspen Daily News.
+I spent three years learning the in’s and out’s of photojournalism for a daily newspaper.
+I really enjoyed my time at the newspaper and learned so much about people, photography, and myself.
 Every day was an adventure with that job.
-But again I ended up having that need to get out there and travel.
-So I decided to leave the paper and move to this place my friend told me about called Nantucket.
+But again, I ended up having an urge to get out there and travel.
+So I decided to leave the paper and move to this place called "Nantucket" that my friend had told me about.
 It was in Nantucket that I would work for the summer and fund my extended travels over the winter.
 Nantucket was even better than Aspen in that I could get an entire 6 months off to travel because Nantucket only had a summer season!
 So that’s exactly what I did.

 Being a wedding photographer has become a passion and something that I am really proud of.
 There’s not many genres of photography where the images that you make actually mean something.
-Especially in todays world where so many amazing photographs are quickly looked at, “liked”, and just scrolled past and forgotten in a few seconds.
-When you photograph a wedding and capture the moments that a couple experience on one of the biggest days in their lives, them interacting with their family and their friends, capturing those emotions and those moments.
+Especially in today's world where so many amazing photographs are quickly looked at, “liked,”just scrolled past and forgotten in a few seconds.
+When you photograph a wedding and capture the moments a couple experiences on one of the biggest days in their lives - witnessing them interacting with their family and friends, capturing those emotions and those moments.
 Well, those images will live on forever within those families.
 These images will become heirlooms and tell the story of a special time in their life.
 These images are a part of their legacy and will be enjoyed for generations to come.
 That’s what keeps me inspired and motivates me to capture emotion and personality in my wedding work.
 It’s a big responsibility and one I don’t take lightly.
 To make meaningful images for the families I photograph is something that I love to do and something I take pride in doing.
 Making photographs that mean something is the most important thing to me as a photographer and it’s something I strive for every time I pick up the camera.